-Disasters usually do not give us much warning before they happen.
+A disaster usually doesn’t give us much warning before it happens.
 But it helps if you are aware of the potential threats most likely to occur in your area.
 In my own region, earthquakes, fires, floods and weather extremes are likely to be at the top of the list.
 But emergencies can also occur due to hazardous material spills, riots, terrorist activities and other crises.
 You need to be prepared when these situations occur – as they will.

 A strong plan is a team effort